Melt the butter in a medium saucepan, allow to cool before adding buttermilk, pineapple juice, brown sugar, vanilla and coconut extract.

 Pineapple Cream Cheese Frosting

-Place cream cheese in a mixing bowl.
+Place the cream cheese in a mixing bowl.
 Beat until soft.

 Add sugar, continue to beat.